 The current EUCAST fosfomycin breakpoint (32mg/L) is set according to adult dosing schedules of 3-8g given three times a day, and can be applied in the context of urinary tract infection.
 Epidemiological cut-off data exist for two Gram-negative species: E. coli and Proteus mirabilis (8mg/L).

+A Pubmed search was conducted using the search criterion “fosfomycin AND neonat*” to review data on clinical outcomes using fosfomycin therapy in neonates.

+Three studies were found which describe the successful use of fosfomycin in Gram-negative neonatal sepsis; its use as monotherapy for a cohort of 43 neonates with E. coli enterocolitis [43], combination therapy with tobramycin/gentamicin [44] and one case report of meropenem combination therapy for successful treatment of intracranial Citrobacter infection [47].
 Whilst fosfomycin demonstrates a wide spectrum of activity, the limited existing literature describes the use of fosfomycin combination therapy primarily for Gram-positive neonatal sepsis (Table 3).
 In paediatric populations, fosfomycin is rarely administered and only occasionally prescribed to limit the empirical use of other broad-spectrum antibiotics such as teicoplanin, again for Gram-positive cover [42].

-A Pubmed search was conducted using the search criterion “fosfomycin AND neonat*” to review data on clinical outcomes using fosfomycin therapy in neonates.

-Three studies were found which describe the successful use of fosfomycin in Gram-negative neonatal sepsis; its use as monotherapy for a cohort of 43 neonates with E. coli enterocolitis [43], combination therapy with tobramycin/gentamicin [44] and one case report of meropenem combination therapy for successful treatment of intracranial Citrobacter infection [47].

 Table 3: Studies describing use of fosfomycin in neonatal sepsis